VSCodeEmacs/Emacs/README.md

 I also added the chord `alt+shift+1` which will open a minibuffer.
 Guess what `alt+shift+1` do in Emacs ?

 Anyways I hope you enjoy this modification.
-Please if you want to improve the extension you're free to fork, modify and make push request (for the sake of perfection).
+Please if you want to improve the extension you're free to fork, modify and make pull request (for the sake of perfection).

 Special thanks to:
 - flindeberg for fixing `C-w` glitch in the remote context and adding some mac keybindings.